 1 - Decide what you really want

-You know in your heart there is no quick fix “add water and stir” solution to making money online just like there is no real get-rich-quick methods that work offline.
+You know in your heart there is no quick fix “add water and stir” solution to making money online just like there are no real get-rich-quick methods that work offline.

 So what are we to do?

 Focus -- Choose one method and master it.